Jeltema-Group/PAT/README.md

 ## Getting Started
 We'll start by installing Anaconda inside your personal directory within INIGO.
 You'll need to visit the [Anaconda](https://www.anaconda.com/products/individual#linux) page and download the Linux installer.

-Once you have that file downloaed on your local machine, transfer it to your remote directory something like in INIGO:
+Once you have that file downloaed on your local machine, transfer it to your remote directory in INIGO:

 ```
 scp filename.extension username@inigo.ucsc.edu:/home/user